 The second historical complex is the Jolfa area

-The Isfahan's Armenian area which represents one of the historical population characteristics of Isfahan.
+Isfahan's Armenian area represents one of the historical population characteristics of Isfahan.

 Esfahan Different religions underneath a sky

 Different religions live in peace and tranquility in Isfahan.
-Isfahan has always been the place of the life of different nationalities and religions.
-In the immigration of believers in various periods, it had been the main target for
+Isfahan has always been a place of life for different nationalities and religions.
+In the immigration of believers in various periods, it had been the main target of

-The Second Historic Site Near you is the Zoroastrian Fire Temple (10-minute walk)
+The Second Historic Site Near you is the Zoroastrian Fire Temple (a 9-minute walk)

 The Zoroastrians of Esfahan

 Zoroastrians are amongst the initial citizens and the local people of Iran.
 Gabay.
 Gay, or Jey lived in the two ancient and historical Sarouyeh and Mehrin, now known as "Tappeh-e-Ashraf and Atashgah Spectively.
 Regarding this fact, the only surviving ancient Esfahan is the gah which belonged to the Zoroastrians.